The Muppie Chronicles

 Fantastic!
 Where do I sign up?

 And then I’m looking around me at all the marriageable people, and I’m thinking, No freaking wonder we’re still single.
 I mean, here we are, for better or worse, completely immersed in a culture that not only prizes romantic love very highly, but displays it prominently – both in person and in the media.
-I don’t need Disney to form a warped, idealistic picture of romance – I have the thigh-touching, whispering, disappearing hipsters next to me.
+I don’t need Disney to form a warped, idealistic picture of romance – I have the hipsters hanging out together in my neighborhood cafe.
 So we’re trapped – maybe not unpleasantly – in a world in love, surrounded by a bunch of married Muslims who are either not in love with each other, or who don’t show us that they’re in love with each other because they consider it to be inappropriate.

 I’m not asking for people to start making out with each other outside of Eid prayers or anything.
 That would be kind of gross.
 But, like, a little something?
 Like holding hands with each other, maybe, or the occasional smile from across the room as though you share a private joke?
 That would be nice.
 That would make the rest of us maybe find marriage a more attractive state – not some sort of elaborately disguised prison.